News

 Baker and confectioner training in Vocational Training Centre BAZ

 It is difficult to find a permanent job in Armenia.
 This is especially true for people who have no training.
-However, that is almost impossible to get, especially for poor people, because unlike in the German training system, for example, you usually have to pay for vocational training.
+However, that is almost impossible to get for poor people, because unlike in the German training system, for example, you usually have to pay for vocational training.
 Many parents who are themselves unemployed or work as day labourers cannot finance this for their children.
 These families are caught in the poverty trap with no chance of escaping.

 In the vocational training centre BAZ of Diaconia Charitable Fund, people in need are given the opportunity to receive such training free of charge.
 The DCF makes sure to always be up to date and to train according to the needs of the job market.
 Many people were able to take a job after graduation – often after a long period of unemployment – or start their own business.